Sed9yDataBank/Liana-Tasks/README.md

-# Kanbaned Chain Liana Tasks ( KCLTs )
+# Kanbaned Chain Liana Tasks ( KCLTs ) < Renamed To Liana Tasks Since The Name Was Too Long >
-> KCLTs Is A Collaboration Tool That Organizes Your projects Into Boards.
-It Is Free, Flexible, And Visual Way To Manage Your Projects And Organize Anything In Kanban Boards And You Can Manage Groupe Projects By Inviting Other Users To The Kanban Board.
+> Liana Tasks is a collaboration tool that organizes your projects into boards.
+It is free, flexible, and visual way to manage your projects and organize anything in kanban boards and you can manage groupe projects by inviting other users to the kanban board.
-> KCLTs, Kanbaned Chain Liana Tasks, Inspired With Essential BCCAs, Kanbaned For Kanban, Chain, We All Know What Does That Mean, Liana For The Big Liana Tree And Tasks, You Know It Already.
+> For Fun : KCLTs, Kanbaned Chain Liana Tasks, Inspired from essential BCCAS, kanbaned for kanban, chain, we all know what does that mean, liana for the big liana tree and tasks, you know it already.

 ## Table of contents
 * [General info](#general-info)